TempoQuestInc/AceCAST-Docs/source/InstallationGuide.rst

 Download AceCAST Distribution Package
 -------------------------------------

-To install AceCAST itself, navigate to the :ref:`releaseslink` and copy the download url for AceCAST.
+To install AceCAST itself, navigate to the :ref:`latestlink` and copy the download url for AceCAST.
 You can then download and unpack the distribution using the *wget* and *tar* commands as
 follows: